John117mc/Cursos_DS_DA/Charts/Scatter/README.md

-# Charts Scatter and Bubble using ggplot2 and ploty.
+# Charts Scatter and Bubble using ggplot2 and plotly.

 <p align="center">